djey47/MMM-IDF-LOCALTRANSPORT/README.md

     - 'bus-metros-rers-tramways': https://api-ratp.pierre-grimaud.fr/v3/lines/bus, https://api-ratp.pierre-grimaud.fr/v3/lines/rers, https://api-ratp.pierre-grimaud.fr/v3/lines/tramways, https://api-ratp.pierre-grimaud.fr/v3/lines/metros
     - traffic: https://api-ratp.pierre-grimaud.fr/v3/traffic, set the line as: [type, line], such as: ['metros', 6], ['rers', 'A']...
     - transiliensTraffic: set the line as code, such as: 'L', 'J'...
-    - not used for 'transiliens'.
+    - not used for 'transiliens' and 'transiliensTraffic' .
   - `station`: Mandatory: [name of the station] ->
     - for 'bus-rers-tramways-metros', https://api-ratp.pierre-grimaud.fr/v3/stations/{type}/{line}
     - for 'velib', you can search here: https://opendata.paris.fr/explore/dataset/stations-velib-disponibilites-en-temps-reel/
     - for 'transiliens', https://ressources.data.sncf.com/explore/dataset/referentiel-gares-voyageurs/?sort=intitule_gare
-    - not used for 'traffic'.
+    - not used for 'traffic' and 'transiliensTraffic'.
   - `destination`:
     - Mandatory for 'metros', 'bus', 'rers' & 'tramways': either 'A' or 'R'
     - Optional for 'velib': ['leaving', 'arriving', '']: indicate if only one value is needed //not in use yet